assembly-edu/terms-of-service/privacy-statement.md

 * Audit our services against this pledge every 12 months and provide evidence of compliance to the other party whenever requested
 * Report any breaches of security to the data controller, the Information Commissioner’s Office (ICO) and other authorities if required by law, and, in co-operation with the data controller, to data subjects
 * Always notify schools prior to connecting an Assembly application which data that  Assembly application needs access to, and allow you to accept or reject that request
-* Make the [Terms of Service](http://assembly.education/terms) and this Privacy Policy clearly and publicly available on our website
+* Make the [Terms of Service](https://www.nomoremarking.com/terms) and this Privacy Policy clearly and publicly available on our website

 __We DO NOT:__

 * Store or transport personal or sensitive data outside of the EU or outside of countries which are granted to have [Adequate Levels of Protection](http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm) as defined by the European Commission
 * Share your data with any third parties except where explicitly requested by you or required by law.
-* Use Your data, made available via the Assembly platform, for the purposes of advertising or marketing, or for any purpose other than the service explicitly provided to You
+* Use Your data for the purposes of advertising or marketing, or for any purpose other than the service explicitly provided to You
 * Transport personal data originating from schools in an unencrypted format
 * Claim ownership or exclusive rights over any of the data processed or created as part of services provided to You
 * Share information with other third parties except where specifically agreed by the Data Controller or where required by law